 The following is a discussion of the material U.S. federal income tax consequences to the U.S. Holders, as defined below, of owning and disposing of our ordinary shares.
-It does not describe all tax considerations that may be relevant to a particular person's decision to acquire our ordinary shares.
-This discussion applies only to a U.S. Holder that purchases our ordinary shares in connection with this offering and holds such ordinary shares as capital assets within the meaning of Section 1221 of the Code for U.S. federal income tax purposes, and this discussion applies only to such ordinary shares.
+It does not describe all tax consequences that may be relevant to a particular person's decision to acquire or dispose of our ordinary shares, and it does not describe the tax consequences of owning and disposing of pre-funded warrants.
+This discussion applies only to a U.S. Holder that holds our ordinary shares as capital assets within the meaning of Section 1221 of the Code for U.S. federal income tax purposes, and this discussion applies only to such ordinary shares.
 This discussion is general in nature and it does not describe all of the U.S. federal income tax consequences that may be relevant in light of the U.S. Holder's particular circumstances, including the potential application of the Medicare contribution tax, estate or gift tax consequences, any tax consequences other than U.S. federal income tax consequences, and tax consequences applicable to U.S. Holders subject to special rules, such as:

-- certain financial institutions; - corporations that accumulate earnings to avoid U.S. federal income tax, or expatriated entities subject to Section 7874 of the Code; - dealers or traders in securities who use a mark-to-market method of tax accounting; - persons holding ordinary shares as part of a hedging transaction, straddle, wash sale, conversion transaction or other integrated transaction or persons entering into a constructive sale with respect to the ordinary shares; - persons whose functional currency for U.S. federal income tax purposes is not the U.S. dollar; - entities or arrangements classified as partnerships for U.S. federal income tax purposes; - tax-exempt entities; - "individual retirement accounts," "Roth IRAs" or other tax-deferred accounts; - any persons that acquire ordinary shares directly or indirectly in connection with the performance of services; - persons who are subject to Section 451(b) of the Code; - persons that own or are deemed to own ten percent or more of our shares (by vote or value); - S corporations and any investors therein, regulated investment companies, real estate investment trusts, real estate mortgage investment conduits; or - persons holding ordinary shares in connection with a trade or business conducted outside of the United States.
+- certain financial institutions; - corporations that accumulate earnings to avoid U.S. federal income tax, or expatriated entities subject to Section 7874 of the Code; - dealers or traders in securities who use a mark-to-market method of tax accounting; - persons holding ordinary shares as part of a hedging transaction, straddle, wash sale, conversion transaction or other integrated transaction or persons entering into a constructive sale with respect to the ordinary shares; - persons whose functional currency for U.S. federal income tax purposes is not the U.S. dollar; - persons who own or acquire our pre-funded warrants; - entities or arrangements classified as partnerships for U.S. federal income tax purposes; - tax-exempt entities; - "individual retirement accounts" or "Roth IRAs" or other tax-deferred accounts; - any persons that acquire ordinary shares directly or indirectly in connection with the performance of services; - persons who are subject to Section 451(b) of the Code; - persons that own or are deemed to own ten percent or more of our shares (by vote or value); - S corporations and any investors therein, regulated investment companies, real estate investment trusts, real estate mortgage investment conduits; or - persons holding ordinary shares in connection with a trade or business conducted outside of the United States.